EmpireCTF/empirectf/writeups/2018-09-29-Teaser-Dragon-CTF/README.md

 }
 ```

-Since we can let `bits` equal to the heap address, we can traverse all bits, and do the test.
-If `"No such entry!"` is shown, it is suggested that the corresponding bits are 0, otherwise it will be 1.
+Since we can let `bits[60:62]` equal to the heap address, we can traverse all bits, and do the bit testing.
+If `"No such entry!"` is shown, it is suggested that the corresponding bit is 0, otherwise it will be 1.

-It will be easier to find the `name` such that `tea_hash` equal to `60` or `61`, and their other 2 hashes are same, so we can do the traversing easier.
+It will be easier to find the `name` such that `tea_hash` equal to `60` or `61`, and their other 2 hashes are same, so we can test only 1 bit at the time and do the traversing easier.

 The C code to find such name: